-To claim capital credits for the estate of a member, call our Member Service Department at
+To claim capital credits on the estate of a deceased member, please call us at 800-421-5863 for assistance.